jpillora/node-edit-google-spreadsheet/README.md

 ## Edit Google Spreadsheet

----

-:warning: Google has finally deprecated Client Logins, which means you can no longer authenticate with your email and password.
-See https://github.com/jpillora/node-edit-google-spreadsheet/issues/72 for updates.

----

 > A simple API for reading and writing Google Spreadsheets in Node.js

 This module aims to be a complete wrapper around the [Google Sheets API version 3.0](https://developers.google.com/google-apps/spreadsheets/).
 If anything is missing, create an issue, or even better, a pull request.